Many people spend lots of money on their homes, but their homes don't quite look as high end and expensive as they desire.

 Invest a little money by adding or upgrading your kitchen, bathroom, or laundry room cabinet hardware to make your home look more expensive.

-Avoid plate glass mirrors in your home.
+Avoid plate glass mirrors in your home because they are cheap and mass produced.

 If you have any basic unframed mirrors in your home, carefully remove them and add a large framed mirror that coordinates with your home's style.